DiegoFleitas/BotStatusBot/README.md

 # Bot Appreciation Society Bot
 Code from the [BASBOT](https://botappreciationsociety.fandom.com/wiki/User:BASBOT).
-A Wikia Bot to automate Wikia bot articles
+A Wikia Bot to automatethe creation of Wikia bot articles

 ## How it works